Chapter 2 - Eligibility Requirements

 Iraqi Employees Who Worked On or Behalf of the U.S. Government

-Refugees are required to have 1 year of physical presence in the United States at time of filing the application in order to be eligible to adjust status.
-For applicants who gained derivative refugee status through an approved relative petition and who were in the United States when the petition was approved, the 1 year period begins on the date the relative petition was approved.
+Refugees are required to have 1 year of physical presence in the United States at time of adjudication of the adjustment of status application.
+Principal and derivative refugees start accruing physical presence on the date they are admitted as refugees to the United States.
+For derivative refugees who gained derivative refugee status through an approved Form I-730 and who were in the United States when the petition was approved, the 1 year period begins on the date the relative petition was approved.

 An applicant whose refugee status has been terminated is not eligible to adjust status.
 Evidence of termination of status in the applicant’s A-file will generally include a notice of termination of status, a Notice To Appear, and EOIR court records.
 Other evidence may include a notice of intent to terminate status, interview notes, and assessment notes.